 Whilst the fall on the floor created within the shower area will direct the water to the shower drain, ideally a linear shower grate, the water on the floor is not the issue.
 It is important to consider the direction of spray and water bounce from the shower rose that may splash on other items such as the bath, vanity or toilet pan.
 Typically, if the bathroom space is limited, it is the bath that is within close proximity of the shower.
 In addition, the walls outside of the shower recess area may collect water spray.
 While of course this water spray will not damage tiles or the bath, be aware, wherever the water sprays or bounces from the floor, it will create water marks that may require constant wiping.

 Doorless showers are open.
-While this may seem like stating the obvious, due consideration should be made so to not simply choose form over function.
-Here in Sydney, our bathrooms can become humid and hot in summer yet conversely, cold and frigid in the winter.
+While this may seem to be stating the obvious, due consideration should be made so to not simply choose form over function.
+Here in Sydney, our bathrooms are typically hot and humid throughout summer yet conversely, frigid and cold in the winter.
 It is in winter when we most appreciate a nice hot shower.
 Any draught that comes from under the bathroom door, an open window or exhaust fan will be felt whilst showering in a doorless shower.
-Not such an inconvenience in warmer weather however, in cooler times if the year, cold droughts may make showering quite unpleasant.
-This is the most significant downside of this style of shower screen that often becomes a determining factor against it.
-Though, there are of course options to avoid uncomfortable showers in winter.
+Not such an inconvenience in warmer weather however, in cooler times of the year, cold droughts may make showering quite unpleasant.
+This is the most significant downside of this style of shower screen that often becomes the determining factor against it.
+Though, there are of course options to help avoid uncomfortable showers in winter.

 A simple alternative is to consider a complete frameless glass shower screen with a pivot door.
 This design will still create a contemporary look and enhance the sense of space whilst providing an enclosed, warm and protected area for you to shower.
 The door can pivot both ways to allow easy access and release humidity after showering and is just as easy to clean.